ThomasStolt/Junior-Stair-Light-Project/README.md

 - 1 x BC337 (or similar) NPN Transistor
 - 1 x BC327 (or similar) PNP Transistor

-A prototype board for soldering components
-Some wires for connecting the components
-Tools (soldering iron, solder, cutter, clippers, a Dremel helps to cut the copper on the board)
+Additionally you need a prototype board for soldering components, some wires for connecting the components, tools (soldering iron, solder, cutter, clippers, a Dremel helps to cut the copper on the board) and some time and patience.

-Some time and patience

 # Steps:
 1. buy all the material